-- a. operation within a parallel track system; - b. the potential for User Preferred Routes (UPR) parallel to the aircraft's track or ATS route; - c. the nature of the contingency (e.g. aircraft system malfunction); and - d. weather factors (e.g. convective weather at lower flight levels). - 2.3.1 If possible, maintain the assigned flight level until established on the 5NM parallel, same direction track or ATS route offset.
+- a. operation within a parallel track system; - b. the potential for User Preferred Routes (UPR) parallel to the aircraft's track or ATS route; - c. the nature of the contingency (e.g. aircraft system malfunction); and - d. weather factors (e.g. convective weather at lower flight levels).

+2.3.1 If possible, maintain the assigned flight level until established on the 5NM parallel, same direction track or ATS route offset.
 If unable, initially minimise the rate of descent to the extent that is operationally feasible.

-- 2.3.2 Once established on a parallel, same direction track or ATS route offset by 5NM, either: - descend below FL 290, and establish a 500FT vertical offset from those flight levels normally used, and proceed as required by the operational situation or if an ATC clearance has been obtained, in accordance with the clearance: or - Note 1: Flight levels normally used are those contained in ENR 1.7 Section 5. - Note 2: Descent below FL 290 is considered particularly applicable to operations where there is a predominant traffic flow (e.g. east-west) or parallel track system where the aircraft's diversion path will likely cross adjacent tracks or ATS routes.
-A descent below FL 290 can decrease the likelihood of conflict with other aircraft.
-ACAS RA events and delays in obtaining a revised ATC clearance. - b. establish a 500FT vertical offset (or 1,000FT vertical offset if above FL 410) from those flight levels normally used, and proceed as required by the operational situation, or if an ATC clearance has been obtained, in accordance with the clearance.
+- 2.3.2 Once established on a parallel, same direction track or ATS route offset by 5NM, either: - descend below FL 290, and establish a 500FT vertical offset from those flight levels normally used, and proceed as required by the operational situation or if an ATC clearance has been obtained, in accordance with the clearance; or b. establish a 500FT vertical offset (or 1,000FT vertical offset if above FL 410) from those flight levels normally used, and proceed as required by the operational situation, or if an ATC clearance has been obtained, in accordance with the clearance.